-Keywords: vision; iconic memory; cognitive architecture; ACT-R.
+Keywords: Vision; Iconic memory; Cognitive architecture; ACT-R

-Introduction
+1. Introduction

 This paper introduces a general purpose vision module called PAAV, which stands for Pre-attentive And Attentive Vision.
 As the name suggests, the new module incorporates a greater support for bottom-up visual components that are considered pre-attentive in nature, such as multiple feature dimensions to describe visual objects, peripheral vision with differential acuity, iconic visual memory and a decision threshold.
-The module was developed as an integral part of ACT-R cognitive architecture (Anderson, 2007) that provides a necessary top-down, attentive layer.
+The module was developed as an integral part of ACT-R1 cognitive architecture (Anderson, 2007) that provides a necessary top-down, attentive layer.
 By being part of ACT-R, PAAV should be able to model wide range of tasks where both top-down and bottom-up visual guidances are important.
 ACT-R already has a default vision module and a few extensions for it.
 However they have drawbacks that PAAV is aimed to solve.

 ACT-R's default vision module can be described in terms of a visicon and two buffers: visual-location and visual.
 Visual-location and visual buffers essentially represent WHERE and WHAT components of a visual system.
 The visicon represents the visual scene containing visual objects with which an ACT-R model can interact.
 The visicon is considered to be a part of the environment (a monitor screen) rather than part of the model.
 A model can send a WHERE request to the visual-location buffer to find the location in the visicon of a potential visual object to encode.
 Within this request, the model can specify criteria for visual object such as its kind, color, coordinates or size.
-Given this request vision module randomly chooses one of the visual objects from the visicon that exactly matches the given criteria and puts its location information in the visuallocation buffer.
+Given this request vision module randomly chooses one of the visual objects from the visicon that exactly matches the given criteria and puts its location information in the visual-location buffer.
 This entire process is instantaneous with no time cost.
 Next, model can send a WHAT request to the visual buffer to encode the object at the chosen location of visicon.
-A WHAT request assumes fixed execution times for both saccade and encoding that in total require 85 ms.
+A WHAT request assumes fixed execution times for both saccade and encoding that in total require 85 ms. This value, although it can be changed by the modeler through a dedicated parameter, is considered as a de facto standard in ACT-R.